Gernby/raspberry-pilot/alternative-install.md

 7. USB A-to-A cable or mini USB cable with a Panda Paw from the Comma.ai shop (for flashing the Panda from the Pi)
 8. A way to power the Pi in your car (high power 12v to USB adapter, USB port on laptop above, or 12v to 120/240v inverter)
 9. Minimum 32GB class 10 microSD card
-10. Micro-HDMI adapter (the Raspberry Pi 4 does not use the same HDMI connectors as any previous models)
-11. TV or monitor that accepts HDMI input
-12. USB keyboard
-13. Physical Ethernet connection for the initial installation inside your home
-14. Cellular hotspot (or standard WiFi you can reach from your car -- no cable company or retail WiFi)
+10. Cellular hotspot (or standard WiFi you can reach from your car -- no cable company or retail WiFi)

 ## MicroSD card preparation and first login